Cooking “too much” pulled pork is easy, especially given that “too much pulled pork” isn’t even really a thing.

 The key to reheating pulled pork, and still having it be as juicy and delicious as the day it was cooked, is proper storage.

 If you just want to know how to reheat pulled pork feel free to skip ahead, but in order to follow the best reheating method, you’ll need to store your pork properly.

 If you are cooking your pork in advance, keep it in one piece and only shred it after you have reheated it.

-By keeping your pork butt whole, you retain more of the moisture and avoid the dreaded dry-out commonly associated with reheated meat.
+By keeping your pork butt whole, you retain more moisture and avoid the dreaded dry-out commonly associated with reheated meat.